Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-where the minimum function ensures that $\overbar{\delta j_+} \leq 1$.
-The additional factors in the denominator are chosen such that $\lambda$ equals the minimum relative excess which is absorbed in case of the most extreme influence ($r_p=10, n_p=99$).

-As mentioned earlier, the lower injection limit $j_{\text{min}}$ is now defined by the implicit condition that the altered injection $j^*$ maintains the same mean value as the unaltered injection $j$:

-From equation \eqref{j_max}, it is evident that the sensible range for the battery limit factor is $0< \lambda \leq 1$.
-Special values include $\lambda = 1$, where all deviations from the mean are absorbed, regardless of $n_p$ and $r_p$, and $\lambda = \nicefrac{1}{9,900} \approx 10^{-4}$, where all deviations are absorbed only in case of the most mild adverse influence $(n_p=1, r_p =0.1)$.
+To control the battery behavior, the \emph{battery threshold parameter} $\lambda$ is introduced.
+Together with the influence parameters $n_p$ and $r_p$ of the respective scenario, it defines the maximum and minimum injection of prosumers: At $\lambda = 1$, all deviations from the mean are absorbed, regardless of $n_p$ and $r_p$.
+At $\lambda = 0$, no deviations are absorbed, making the batteries useless.
+Therefore, the sensible range for the battery threshold parameter is $0< \lambda \leq 1$.
+A relevant value in between is $\lambda = \nicefrac{1}{9,900} \approx 10^{-4}$, where all deviations are absorbed only in case of the most mild adverse influence $(n_p=1, r_p =0.1)$.
 For even lower values of $\lambda$, some deviations are allowed even in that most mild case.

-Our intuitive hypothesis is that there exists an optimal factor $\lambda <1$ which will increase linearly with increasing budget $\phi_B$.
-This optimal value represents the sweet spot between absorbing too little such that the injection fluctuations cause line outages, and absorbing too much such that the battery quickly becomes full or empty and can't absorb any further fluctuations.
+Our intuitive hypothesis is that there exists an optimal threshold value $\lambda <1$ which increases linearly with increasing battery budget $\phi_B$.
+This optimal value represents the sweet spot between absorbing too little such that the allowed injection fluctuations cause line outages, and absorbing too much such that the battery quickly becomes full or empty and cannot absorb any further fluctuations.